‘I have nowhere to go’: With Russia at their door, Ukrainians flee Pokrovsk

 “People always wait until the very last moment to evacuate,” says Mr. Buhaiov.
 “By the time they finally understand the danger of the war, it can be too late for the evacuation crews to help.”

 Raisa Savchenko throws on her fur coat and makes one final, frantic survey of her apartment.
-She checks that the curtains are closed, the water valves shut and the lights turned off.
+She checks that the curtains are closed, the water valves shut, and the lights turned off.
 With her phone and documents packed and a wooden cane in hand, she walks gingerly down the stairs and climbs into an evacuation van.

-“No one needs me here and nobody can look after me here,” says Ms. Savchenko, a retired postwoman in her 80s, coming to terms with the uncertainty of her future as Russian forces continue to advance on her home in the eastern region of Donetsk.
+“No one needs me here and nobody can look after me here,” says Ms. Savchenko, a retired post officer in her 80s, coming to terms with the uncertainty of her future as Russian forces continue to advance on her home in the eastern region of Donetsk.
 “I have nowhere to go.”

 Safety is an elusive destination.
 But the evacuation of Ms. Savchenko and a bedridden neighbor from this mining town, in the Pokrovsk district of Donetsk, brings relief to their social worker.